spectrochempy/spectrochempy/docs/gettingstarted/install/install_mac.rst

-The following steps have been checked only with OSX-Catalina but should work with previous versions as well and hopfully on the more recent OSX version.
+The following steps have been checked only with OSX-Catalina but should work with previous versions as well and hopefully on the more recent OSX version.

 As said before, we highly recommend that all new users install |scpy|
 interface via Conda.
 You can install |scpy| in a dedicated